 The meaning of ‘Mani Rimdu’ is that ‘Mani’ means “part of the chant of Chenrenzi” (Avaloketeshwar) and ‘Rimdu’ means the small red pills that are blessed to all during the festival.
 It is a holy festival marking the victory of Buddhism (introduced by Guru Padmasambhava) over the ancient Bon religion or the victory of positivity over the negativity.

 The actual date of the festival is announced by the Head Lama of the Tengboche Monastery in the month of March/April every year.
 On the last day of the festival, the Rimpoche of the monastery gives a blessing to the general people by destroying the beautifully prepared sand mandala to symbolize that ‘nothing is permanent in the universe’.
-For this year of 2018, the final date of Mani Rimdu Festival has been already announced.
-It is going to take place from the 25th of October.
-However, the first 3 days of 25, 26 and 27 October of 2018. are the most happening days.
+For this year of 2019, the final date of Mani Rimdu Festival has been already announced.
+It is going to take place from the 14 November of 2019.
+However, the first 3 days of 12, 13 and 14 November of 2019 are the most happening days.
 So, these three days are the never-to-miss ones.
 Mani Rimdu takes place in Tyangboche Monastary.

 Actually, Mani Rimdu Festival that takes place in Tengboche Monastery has always been a major attraction for the visitors who come to visit Mt Everest area by trekking.
 Hundreds of trekkers attend Mani Rimdu Festival every year and enjoy best out of their trek.